-Montana is home to many different species of wasps that can be found all over the state.
+Montana is home to many different species of wasps found all over the state.

-From the bald-faced hornet to the paper wasp, these fascinating creatures play an important role in the ecosystem of Montana.
+From the bald-faced hornet to the paper wasp, these fascinating creatures play an important role in Montana’s ecosystem.

 You might be a nature enthusiast looking to learn more about these creatures or simply curious about the different species of wasps in the area; we’ve got you covered.

-This blog post will provide an overview of some of Montana’s most common types of wasps.
+This blog post will provide an overview of Montana’s most common types of wasps.

 Montana is home to various wasp species, each with its unique characteristics.